ldapple99/personal-website/content/posts/confusion-of-the-month-esoteric-programming-languages-what-are-they-why.md

 Hello World Cake with Chocolate sauce.

 This prints hello world, while being tastier than Hello World Souffle.
-The main chef makes a " world!" cake, which he puts in the baking dish.
+The main chef makes a "Hello world!" cake, which he puts in the baking dish.
 When he gets the sous chef to make the "Hello" chocolate sauce, it gets put into the baking dish and then the whole thing is printed when he refrigerates the sauce.
 When actually cooking, I'm interpreting the chocolate sauce baking dish to be